-Resonances the sound life of an interplate asset with a finite useful life after it was classified an indefinite is an indicator that the asset may be impaired.
-As a result the asset is basited for impairment and the remaining carrying amount is amontised over its useful life.
+Reassessing the useful life of an intangible asset with a finite useful life after it was classified as indefinite is an indicator that the asset may be impaired.
+As a result the asset is tested for impairment and the remaining carrying amount is amortised over its useful life.

-Amortisation is provided to write down the intangible assets, on a straight-line basis, to their residual values as follows: Depreciation method Average useful life Straight-line 1 - 15 years Item Computer software
+Amortisation is provided to write down the intangible assets, on a straight-line basis, to their residual values as follows on disposal, or when no future economic benefits or service potential are expected from its use or disposal.

+Item Depreciation method Average useful life Computer software Straight-line 1 - 15 years